jarnix/ledclock/README.md

 During this step, be *extremely careful* when dealing with power supply from your outlet.
 Do not drink alcohol while doing this.

-Be also careful not to invert the cables since you can burn the components.
+Be also careful not to invert the cables since you can burn the components of your Arduino and/or Raspberry Pi.

 We are going to use a single power supply for all of them.